RedHatInsights/insights-inventory-frontend/README.md

 * `npx playwright test --headed` -  run the complete suite in a vnc-like browser so you can watch its interactions
 * `npx playwright test test_navigation.test.ts` - run a specific test file
 * `npx playwright test test_navigation.test.ts -g "Test name"` - run a specific test by its name
+* `npx playwright test --grep-invert @integration` - run tests except integration tests

 For more examples on how to run and debug tests, visit the [official Playwright documentation](https://playwright.dev/docs/running-tests).

 ### Integration Testing: Federated Modules

-The Integration CI ensures the Inventory federated modules integrate correctly at runtime.
-If you want to run only integration tests, use the command:
+Integration tests ensure our federated modules work correctly within Lightspeed applications at runtime.
+Run these whenever you modify components shared across services to prevent breaking downstream consumers:
 `npx playwright test --grep @integration`

 ## Commit conventions